 Brian Shoesmith, an adjunct professor at Edith Cowan University, Perth, Australia, is currently a visiting professor of Media Studies and Journalism at the University of Liberal Arts, Bangladesh.
-He has coedited three books and published numerous articles in journalism on Asian media and film and was a founding editor of Continuum: Journal of Media and Cultural Studies.
+He has co-edited three books and published numerous articles on journalism in Asian media and film and was a founding editor of Continuum: Journal of Media and Cultural Studies.

-Concetta M. Stewart (Ph.D., Rutgers) is dean of the School of Communications and Theater at Temple University.
-Prior to joining Temple,

-Dr. Stewart worked at AT&T for 12 years at its corporate headquarters.
+Concetta M. Stewart (Ph.D., Rutgers) is dean of the School of Art & Design at Pratt Institute.
+A former dean of the School of Communications and Theater at Temple University, Dr. Stewart worked at AT&T for twelve years at its corporate headquarters.
 She has presented and published on a variety of topics related to the introduction, evaluation, and impact of communication and information technology.

-Parichart Sthapitanonda (Ph.D., Ohio University) is associate professor at the faculty of Communication Arts, and the deputy dean of the graduate programs at Chulalongkorn University, Bangkok, Thailand.
+Parichart Sthapitanonda (Ph.D., Ohio University) is an associate professor in the faculty of Communication Arts, and the deputy dean of the graduate programs at Chulalongkorn University, Bangkok, Thailand.
 Her current research focuses on community and communication, communication campaigns, and health communication.
-For the academic year 2006-2007 she has been a Scholar in Residence at Harvard University.

 Chaiwat Thirapantu is currently serving as president of Civicnet Institute and is director of the Bangkok Forum.
-He is interested in the applicability of chaos and complexity theories in helping the betterment of Thai society.
+He is interested in the applicability of chaos and complexity theories involved in the betterment of Thai society.